IamGrootie/React-Expenses-Tracker/README.md

 -The Settings Page [Settings](#settings-page)

-It was developed a dark theme to the full website [DarkMode](#dark-mode) and it's fully responsive [responsiveness](#responsiveness)
+Both a light and dark theme were also integrated into the design of the app, enabling users to select their preferred colour schemes, [DarkMode](#dark-mode).
+The app is also fully responsive to cater to different user devices, [responsiveness](#responsiveness).

 ## Sign in and Sign up

-The sign in and sign up page are mostly similar in terms of design.
-In the next image is presented the sign in page with functionalities such as remembering the user for 30 days or requesting a new password (it will send an e-mail to procceed to new changes)
+The sign in and sign up page are relatively similar in terms of design.
+Below is the sign in page which includes functionalities such as remembering user details for 30 days or resetting a new password – this will send an email to the user with the ability to update their current password.

 <p align="center">
   <img src="./imagesPresentation/SignPage.png" align="center"/>
 </p>

-The Google sign page will automatically pop-up a new page to follow the login instructions:
+The Google sign up button will prompt a pop-up with log in instructions.

 <p align="center">
   <img src="./imagesPresentation/PopupGoogle.png" align="center"/>